rstoyanchev/spring-websocket-portfolio/README.md

 ### Tomcat 8

-At present Tomcat 8 is [available as snapshots](https://repository.apache.org/content/repositories/snapshots/org/apache/tomcat/tomcat/8.0-SNAPSHOT/) (alpha release is forthcoming).
+At present Tomcat 8 is available as snapshots only (alpha release is forthcoming).
+Spring Framework 4.0 M2 release has been tested with [this snapshot](https://repository.apache.org/content/repositories/snapshots/org/apache/tomcat/tomcat/8.0-SNAPSHOT/tomcat-8.0-20130430.222112-4.tar.gz).
+When using a more recent snapshot, you may also have to switch to Spring Framework 4.0.0.BUILD-SNAPSHOT.

 After unzipping Tomcat 8, set `TOMCAT8_HOME` as an environment variable and use [deployTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/deployTomcat8.sh) and [shutdownTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/shutdownTomcat8.sh) in this directory.